-As an example, before installing psiTurk on a minimal Debian 7 server (such as the one provided by many server hosting companies) you will need to install some additional packages, as illustrated by the following example command:
+As an example, before installing psiTurk on a minimal Debian server (such as the one provided by many server hosting companies) you will need to install some additional packages, as illustrated by the following example command:

-aptitude install python-pip python-dev libncurses-dev
+apt install python-pip python-dev libncurses-dev

 If you would like to use mysql as your backend database (which is optional, and can be done at any time), further packages are needed.
 On a Debian system, they are:

-aptitude install python-mysqldb python-mysqldb-dbg python-sqlalchemy libmysqlclient-dev
+apt install python-pymysql python-sqlalchemy libmysqlclient-dev

 If you have additional specific issues, or if you can report the steps needed to install psiTurk on a particular Linux distribution, please help us update the documentation!